-“Newman offered a competitive baseball program, a tight knit community where I found lifelong friends who ended up being in my wedding,” he said.
+“Newman offered a competitive baseball program, a tight-knit community where I found lifelong friends who ended up being in my wedding,” he said.

 Baseball’s role

-The game was introduced through family, watching his grandfather coach high school baseball and even play travel ball under his wing.
+Baseball was a constant in Herring’s life from a young age, starting with watching his grandfather coach high school baseball and then playing travel ball under his wing.

-Herring said, “What makes me tick is the opportunity to be a part of something bigger than myself, from the very beginning I’ve been driven by the idea of contributing to a team or a program, if there was a way to help, get better, learn, and be involved, I was all in.”
+Herring said, “What makes me tick is the opportunity to be a part of something bigger than myself.
+From the very beginning, I’ve been driven by the idea of contributing to a team or a program.
+If there was a way to help, get better, learn, and be involved, I was all in.”

 Easton’s journey

-Fate, a perfect fit?
-The opportunity arose to operate a system called FlightScope for the baseball program at WSU and he “immediately expressed interest.”
+When the opportunity arose to operate a system called FlightScope for the baseball program at WSU, he “immediately expressed interest.”
+Since it was a new system for the coaching staff, Herring assured them he would “figure it out.”

-If that wasn’t enough he worked side jobs like Uber driving, private baseball lessons and running camps to help make ends meet.
+If that wasn’t enough, he worked side jobs like Uber driving, private baseball lessons and running camps to help make ends meet.

 Making the switch: baseball to softball

 That 2022 season was “unforgettable” for Herring and the team.
-They won the ACC regular season championship, hosted the first ever Regional and Super Regional in Blacksburg, Virginia and finished one win short of the Women’s College World Series.
+They won the ACC regular season championship, hosted the first-ever Regional and Super Regional in Blacksburg, Virginia and finished one win short of the Women’s College World Series.

 For their successes, they were named the 2022 Mid-Atlantic Region Coaching Staff of the Year.

-Soon after, several Division I programs reached out to Herring with full time opportunities.
+Soon after, several Division I programs reached out to Herring with full-time opportunities.

 “One stood out as it brought us closer to home — Austin Peay State University, in Clarksville, Tennessee,” Herring said.

-While the 2023 season was a success, with APSU finishing in the top 50 in the rankings nationally, Herring was soon packing his bags again, as the NCAA approved three full time assistant coaching positions for college baseball and softball programs.
+While the 2023 season was a success, with APSU finishing in the top 50 in the rankings nationally, Herring was soon packing his bags again, as the NCAA approved three full-time assistant coaching positions for college baseball and softball programs.

-“I expected movement across the coaching world but did not anticipate being part of it again so quickly, especially with a new born, my wife and I welcomed our first son, Kannon, in July 2023.
+“I expected movement across the coaching world but did not anticipate being part of it again so quickly, especially with a newborn.
+My wife and I welcomed our first son, Kannon, in July 2023.
 That changed when I received a text from the head softball coach at Wichita State asking if I would be interested in an assistant coaching position,” Herring said.

 Returning to Wichita